trafiklab/trafiklab.se/content/api/trafiklab-apis/resrobot-v21/_index.md

 ---
-title: ResRobot v2
+title: ResRobot v2.1
 layout: "single"
-weight: 40
+weight: 41
 aliases:
-  - /api/trafiklab-apis/resrobot-reseplanerare
-  - /node/14049
-  - /api/trafiklab-apis/resrobot-stolptidtabeller-2
-  - /node/14075
-  - /api/resrobot
+  - "api/resrobot21"
+date: 2022-02-07
 ---

 ### What is ResRobot?

 ResRobot is a collection of APIs which provide information for public transport in entire Sweden.
 It consists of four endpoints.
 - ResRobot Timetables allows you to find departures and arrivals for those stations
 - ResRobot Routeplanner allows you to find ways to travel from A to B
 - ResRobot Stop lookup allows you to search for stops and to obtain their ID
 - ResRobot Nearby stops allows you to search for nearby stops based on coordinates.

-{{% warning %}}
-**New version available**

-A new version of ResRobot is available.
-Existing apps should migrate to the new version, and it is no longer possible to build new apps on version 2.0.

-**Version 2.0, which you are currently looking at, will be discontinued at June 30th, 2022.**
-{{% /warning %}}

 ### When should I use ResRobot?

 ResRobot is an API which answers to specific questions, such as "when does the next bus leave from stop X".
 The response is quick and easy to use, and can be used directly without having to process it first.
-This makes it a good fit for example smartphone applications where travellers need an answer on their queries, but a poor choice for analytics where a lot of data from a lot of vehicles is needed.
+This makes it a good fit for for example smartphone applications where travellers need an answer on their queries, but a poor choice for analytics where a lot of data from a lot of vehicles is needed.